 - Frequently Asked Questions

-The UQ Research, Study and Experience Tour is an annual program organised by The Confucius Institute at The University of Queensland in collaboration with varying faculties across UQ.
+The UQ Research, Study and Experience Tour is an annual program organised by The Confucius Institute at The University of Queensland in collaboration with selected faculties across UQ.
 The four-week program is based at Tianjin University (TJU), one of the top 10 universities in China.
-Tour activities provide opportunities for participants to benefit from practical research experiences, develop a global view in their area of interest, and grow a deeper understanding in the Chinese language and culture.
-Tour dates this year are 25 June to 21 July 2017.
+Tour activities provide opportunities for participants to benefit from practical research experiences, develop a global view in their area of interest, and develop a deeper understanding in the Chinese language and culture.

 - Informative Chinese language lessons catering for a range of proficiency levels (beginner to advanced)